Beyond the Socket : How Modern Power Tracks are Redefining Smart Living

 - 1. Power Track vs Extension Cord

-- 2. Singapore SAFETY Mark & Certifications
+- 2. SAFETY Mark & Certifications — What to Verify

 - 3. Electrical Capacity & Load Limits

-- 7. Adaptor & Accessory Ecosystem
+- 7. Adaptor & Accessory Ecosystems — What a Full Range Looks Like

-- 8. Use Cases by Room
+- 12. Use Cases by Room

 1. Power Track vs Extension Cord — Which Do You Actually Need?